hakuhodo-technologies/scope-rl/rtbgym/README.md

 ## Contact

-For any question about the paper and software, feel free to contact: hk844@cornell.edu
+For any questions about the paper and software, feel free to contact: hk844@cornell.edu

 ## References